 Web calling service Viber has revealed a new update to its iOS and Android apps, adding video calling for the first time.

-The move is a direct challenge to Microsoft–owned Skype, with Viber saying you’ll be able to chat face to face on even the ropiest of mobile connections.
+, with Viber saying you’ll be able to chat face to face on even the ropiest of mobile connections.
 Don’t expect eyeball–stroking HD calls, but that is at least something.

 The company, bought in a multi million dollar deal earlier this year by Rakuten, a Japanese e–commerce firm, has offered video calls on its desktop platform for some time.
 This should, however, give its messaging service an added boost in its fight with Skype and Apple’s own FaceTime.